sc-idevops/pandoc_resume/markdown/resume.md

 - Rapidly adapted to new technologies introduced in the program both through self-education and class time.
 - Documented project status and description on Confluence and updated JIRA tickets.
 - Self-taught numerous technologies to implement DevOps tasks as part of various open-source projects at iDevOps.io.
-- Responsible for completing online learning resources such as CodeCademy (Python, Command Line, Bash and HTML) to build requisite knowledge for daily learning rooms and status update meetings.
+- Responsible for completing online learning resources in 10 weeks, such as CodeCademy (Python, Command Line, Bash and HTML) to build requisite knowledge for daily learning rooms and status update meetings.

 *Work Environment:*